 - What about company security and event logs?
 Most logs contain generic event information (such as successful and failed login attempts, web-trends information, appropriate usage monitoring, etc.)?

 - What about company email addresses of former employees?
 I ask for an example… I hear, say you have a high-profile sales rep that quits.
 We use the former employee’s email address as an alias which directs the email to the sales manager so the manager can interact with the client and not lose potential business just because the sales rep decided to quit.

 Since these questions were so very similar in nature across at least ten or more clients, I think there are probably others out there with very similar questions/concerns.
-Hence, I through it might be beneficial to use this opportunity as a way to to provide some one-to-many feedback.
+Hence, I thought it might be beneficial to use this opportunity as a way to provide some one-to-many feedback.